solyarisoftware/blomming_api/README.md

 To get Blomming API credentials, please e-mail: [api@blomming.com](mailto:api@blomming.com)

 ### About me
 I'm a sw developer, mainly using Ruby (on Rails) when I do server side programming.
-I'm also a mountaineer (loving white mountains) and a musician/composer: I realize sort of ambient music you can listen at [http://solyaris.altervista.org](http://solyaris.altervista.org).
-Since 2005 I gift and sell my music from my static old fashioned website but of course I have now my [solyaris music blomming shop](http://www.blomming.com/mm/solyarismusic/items) too and, just by joke, I used here some examples related to music and my shop_id: solyarismusic
+I'm also a mountaineer (loving white mountains) and a musician/composer: I realize sort of ambient music you can listen and download at [http://solyaris.altervista.org](http://solyaris.altervista.org).
+Of course I have now my [solyaris music blomming shop](http://www.blomming.com/mm/solyarismusic/items) and, just by joke, I used here some examples related to music and my blomming shop (id: solyarismusic).

 To get in touch about this github project, music, jobs, etc. e-mail me: [giorgio.robino@gmail.com](mailto:giorgio.robino@gmail.com)